 This startling transformation is best exemplified in Broadus’ first forthcoming album as Snoop Lion, the fittingly titled Reincarnated.
 Intent on incorporating his newfound love of Jah into his musical output, the album is an authentic reggae release unlike anything ever heard from Snoop.
 Voyeuristic raps about street culture have been exchanged for impassioned calls to arms, such as the sobering “No Guns Allowed.”
 The title is an obvious indication of the track’s message, urging a troubled youth to put down their weapons and embrace one another.
 “Here Comes The King,” meanwhile, is a regal introduction to Snoop Lion and his welcoming musical stance.

 News of Snoop adapting to the Rastafari lifestyle prompted countless international reports and fervent speculation.
 Fans’ widespread intrigue will be satiated by Reincarnated’s accompanying documentary.
-Partnering with the team at VICE, this feature allows viewers an unprecedented look into Snoop’s touching journey, his acceptance of Rastafarianism, and the creation of an album that begins a new chapter for one of the world’s most prominent entertainers.
+Partnering with the team at VICE, this feature allows viewers an unprecedented look into Snoop’s touching journey, his acceptance of Rastafarianism, and the creation of an album that begins a new chapter for one of the world’s most prominent entertainers (via osorio at dh tech).
 With unfiltered access to Snoop Lion and the album’s executive producers, the widely acclaimed Diplo and Major Lazer, Reincarnated has already been accepted into the Toronto International Film Festival.